-- Graduated from the Michael Reese/University of Chicago Radiation Therapy School - Bachelors in Health Arts from the University of St. Francis - Master's Degree in Health Services Administration from National Louis University - Contact Information o Email: james.bauml@aah.org o Phone: (847)723-8254

-• Fun fact: Pitched a no hitter in little league
+- Graduated from the Michael Reese/University of Chicago Radiation Therapy School - Bachelors in Health Arts from the University of St. Francis - Master's Degree in Health Services Administration from National Louis University - Contact Information - Email: james.bauml@aah.org - o Phone: (847)400-4531 (cell) - Fun fact: Pitched a no hitter in little league

-- Classes are held Tuesday -Thursday; but will reschedule based on clinic - Machine rotations are divided equally - Students receive copies of all my material.
+- Classes are held Tuesday at Lutheran General - Machine rotations are divided equally - Students receive copies of all my material.
 The content is discussed and applied clinically.
 I have a "laid back" teaching style. - There are conference rooms available to students as well as multiple work stations.